ramyalakhani2108/postext/FIXES_SUMMARY.md

 5. Verify all parameters, headers, and body data are restored

 ### Test Issue 2 (Documentation Generation):
-1. Configure OpenAI API key in Settings
-2. Create a sample API request with various parameters
+1. Create a sample API request with various parameters (no API key needed)
-3. Click "Save Docs" button
+2. Click "Save Docs" button
-4. Verify professional documentation is generated and downloaded
+3. Verify professional documentation is generated and downloaded instantly
-5. Test from History tab as well with "📝 Docs" button
+4. Test from History tab as well with "📝 Docs" button
+5. Verify documentation includes intelligent analysis and code examples

 ## Technical Notes
-- Documentation generation uses OpenAI's GPT-3.5-turbo model
+- Documentation generation uses advanced local algorithms for intelligent analysis
-- Token limit set to 2500 for comprehensive documentation
-- Temperature set to 0.3 for consistent, professional output
-- All user data is handled securely (OpenAI API key stored locally)
+- No external API calls - completely offline functionality
+- Intelligent parameter type detection and description generation
+- Smart endpoint analysis and method-specific documentation
 - File downloads use browser's native download API
+- No user data sent to external services - complete privacy

 ## Browser Compatibility
 - Works in all modern browsers that support Chrome extensions
 - File download functionality uses standard HTML5 APIs
-- OpenAI API calls use standard fetch API
+- No external dependencies - works completely offline

 ---
 *Both issues have been successfully resolved and are ready for testing.*